Out of State Hearings - FAQ

-Yes, even if you now live outside the State of Illinois, in most cases you can apply to have your driving privileges reinstated, allowing you to apply for a license in your new State of residence.
-Our firm has helped out of State residents restore their driving privileges for years.
+Yes, even if you now live outside the State of Illinois, in most cases you can apply to have your driving privileges reinstated, allowing you to apply for a license in your new Home State of residence.
+Our firm has helped out of State residents restore their driving privileges for over 10 years.
 Contact our office for a free consultation to discuss your specific background and driving history.

 How do I restore my driving privileges as an out of state resident